-TT-Line Company Pty Ltd (“the Company”) is committed to complying with the Personal Information Protection Act 2004 (Tas) (“PIP Act”) and the Australian Privacy Principles (“APPs”) set out in the provisions of the Privacy Act 1988 (Cth) (“Privacy Act”).
+We are committed to complying with the Personal Information Protection Act 2004 (Tas) (“PIP Act”) and the Australian Privacy Principles (“APPs”) set out in the provisions of the Privacy Act 1988 (Cth) (“Privacy Act”).

-Personal information about the Company’s customers includes information about individuals but not companies or other commercial entities.
+This policy applies to your personal information and includes information about individuals but not companies or other commercial entities.

 3. Privacy Officer